mintproject/mic/docs/model_configuration/01-overview.md

 Creating a MINT model component involves eight major steps:

-!!!info:
+!!! info:
     Currently, **MIC has been tested for steps 1 through 5**.
 We are testing the functionality for Steps 6, 7 and 8.
 Some of the steps described here (in particular, steps 3, 4 and 5) will be automated in next MIC releseases.
 Stay tuned!

 Below is an overview of the different steps and how they interact with each other:
 ![Diagram](figures/overview.png)